Therapy

 The Difference in Music Therapy vs. Music Education

 Although music therapy is an up-and-coming profession, some people still have trouble discerning the difference in music therapy and music education.
 I have been asked numerous times, “why should my child receive music therapy when they have a music class at school” or “my child already takes piano lessons so why would they need music therapy too?”
-Well, the difference is clear when we take away the word music.
-Therapy: Noun.

 Continue reading